gto76/python-cheatsheet/README.md

 <iter>  = re.finditer(r'<regex>', text)           # Returns all occurrences as Match objects.
 ```

-* **Raw string literals do not interpret escape sequences, thus enabling us to use regex-specific escape sequences that cause SyntaxWarning in normal string literals (since 3.12).**
+* **Raw string literals do not interpret escape sequences, thus enabling us to use the regex-specific escape sequences that cause SyntaxWarning in normal string literals (since 3.12).**
-* **Argument 'new' of re.sub() can be a function that accepts Match object and returns a str.**
+* **Argument 'new' of re.sub() can be a function that accepts Match obj. and returns a string.**
 * **Argument `'flags=re.IGNORECASE'` can be used with all functions that are listed above.**
 * **Argument `'flags=re.MULTILINE'` makes `'^'` and `'$'` match the start/end of each line.**
 * **Argument `'flags=re.DOTALL'` makes `'.'` also accept the `'\n'` (besides all other chars).**